-Parameter Description Wakeup time The time of day when the receiver begins to measure and store values Sleep time The time of day when the receiver stops measuring and storing values Operating temperature If the receiver temperature drops below this temperature whilst measuring, the heater is switched on Standby temperature If the receiver temperature drops below this temperature whilst sleeping, the heater is switched on Warmup time The period of time that the heater is switched on before the wakeup time starts Logging interval The interval for averaging data and then storing it in the data logger memory Realtime interval The interval at which the LAS receiver automatically transmits data to a computer Note: this is labelled as the Send Interval in the LAS Main Menu \rightarrow 2.
+Parameter Description Wakeup time The time of day when the receiver begins to measure and store values Sleep time The time of day when the receiver stops measuring and storing values Operating temperature If the receiver temperature drops below this temperature (or 10 °C, whichever is lower) whilst measuring, the heater is switched on Standby temperature If the receiver temperature drops below this temperature (or 10 °C, whichever is lower) whilst sleeping, the heater is switched on Warmup time The period of time that the heater is switched on before the wakeup time starts Logging interval The interval for averaging data and then storing it in the data logger memory Realtime interval The interval at which the XLAS receiver automatically transmits data to a computer Note: this is labelled as the Send Interval in the XLAS Main Menu \rightarrow 2.
 Configuration \rightarrow 1.
 Installation \rightarrow 4.
 Data Logger \rightarrow 6.
 Send Interval option

-After the configuration parameters have been set, any difference between the LAS MkII receiver settings and the settings in EVATION will be checked at regular intervals by EVATION.
+After the configuration parameters have been set, any difference between the XLAS MkII receiver settings and the settings in EVATION will be checked at regular intervals by EVATION.